nestybox/sysbox/docs/user-guide/design.md

 In other words, be aware that host files or directories mounted into the container are **not isolated** from the container.
 Thus, make sure to only mount host files / directories into the container when it's safe to do so.

+Refer to the user-guide's [storage chapter](storage.md) for more info.

 ### Shiftfs Functional Limitations